• Home

 The reframing of continuous education as maintenance rather than a single milestone also applies to the traditional thinking around the way schools and curriculums are designed and built.
 Colleges and universities often take the same approach for vastly diverse student bodies.
 Instead, AI can map each student’s knowledge at an “atomic level” and route them through custom pathways, letting strong students skip ahead while others work on other gaps, explained Oyerinde.

 Hadi Partovi, who founded Code.org 13 years ago, recently renamed it to CodeAI to reflect the evolution in coding.
-The org has focused on helping students learn the basics of computer science and the technology remaking their world.
+The organization has focused on helping students learn the basics of computer science and the technology remaking their world.
 Now that mission has fully embraced coding and AI.

 Every student, said Partovi, needs to grasp how AI actually works, then learn to build with it, and to use it responsibly.

-More from Fortune’s 25th Brainstorm Tech:
+More from Fortune Brainstorm Tech 2026:

 Anthropic’s Boris Cherny, creator of Claude Code, says there are days he manages tens of thousands of AI agents at once